 Learning Objective: 1.3 Understand the function of myth in prehistoric culture.
+Topic: The Role of Myth in Cultural Life Difficulty Level: Easy Skill Level: Remember the Facts

 Quiz: Sacred Sites: The Example of the Americas

 Describing a culture such as the Olmec as "preliterate" means c) it functioned without any discernible spiritual practices.